 Departure or Extend Your Trip

-As the main hub in South Africa, it is easy to get to a variety of destinations from Johannesburg.
-Please contact Boundless Journeys for more information on the many possibilities.
+It is easy to get to a variety of destinations from the end of this safari.
+Please contact Boundless Journeys at 1-800-941-8010 to discuss the possibilities.

 Boundless Journeys' trips are designed for energetic and flexible individuals who like to be active and have a spirit of adventure and a positive attitude.
 South Africa: Ultimate Cape Town & Kruger Safari is rated 1+, easy with moderate options, on a scale of 1-5 (with 5 being the most strenuous).
 Our primary activities require little aerobic fitness, but some agility for getting in and out of vehicles, and walking and light hiking through uneven terrain.
 This trip can be enjoyed by anyone who is in reasonably good health.